APMonitor/TeamText/README.md

 The two Ramirez rows intentionally share a phone number.
 This allows household mode to combine Ava and Leo into a single message to Morgan.

 A fabricated copy of this roster is included at [`examples/team-roster.example.csv`](examples/team-roster.example.csv).
 The numbers use the reserved `202-555-01xx` fictional range.
-Never commit or attach a real team roster.

 <img src="examples/3-message.png" alt="Send Message" style="width: 100%; height: auto;">